brooklabteam/Mada-Bat-CoV/README.md

 The repo contains sub-directories with scripts and data to make each figure, as well as directions [here](https://github.com/brooklabteam/Mada-Bat-CoV/blob/main/contig-blast-directions.md) for the pipeline used to determine which samples are "positive" for the pathogen of interest (in this case, CoVs).

 Within  the Fig. 3 sub-directory, you will find details on how to build a phylogenetic tree [here](https://github.com/brooklabteam/Mada-Bat-CoV/blob/main/Fig3/Phylo-Tree-Directions.md).
-This script outlines steps used to build Fig 3A and 3B.
+This script outlines steps used to build Fig 3A and 3B, as well as the amino acid trees in FigS1.